hendrixhub/javascript-dom-manipulation/README.md

 # javascript-dom-manipulation

-My own personal exercise to demonstrate Document Object Model (DOM) navigation and manipulation using the popular JavaScript command document.getElementById.
+This is my own personal exercise to demonstrate Document Object Model (DOM) navigation and manipulation using the popular JavaScript command, document.getElementById.

-Read the blog post on my website at the below link for a complete description of how to use the command.
+[JavaScript](/docs/javascript-736400_300.png) Read the full blog post, [JavaScript and the DOM](https://www.johnhendrix.me/javascript-and-the-dom/), on my website.
+The post describes what the DOM is, and how to use JavaScript to navigate and manipulate the DOM.

 ## Getting Started